-Honour vour commitments
+Honour your commitments

-Accepting a Co-op position is a commitment.
-Begin and end your work term on the dates agreed to in your offer letter.
-If you have questions, contact a Career Development Specialist.
-Deliver on any promises you make to customers or team members.
-Consult your supervisor if you run into problems meeting commitments.
-Communication about what you are (and are not) able to do within deadlines is essential.
+Accepting a Co-op position is a professional commitment.
+It is essential to begin and end your work term according to the dates outlined in your offer letter.
+If you have any questions or concerns, reach out to a WIL Specialist to clarify any issues.
+Always follow through on commitments made to customers or team members and talk to your supervisor if you run into challenges meeting expectations.
+Clear communication about what you can and cannot deliver within deadlines is key.
+Remember, a Co-op role does nor define your career, it's an opportunity to gain professional experience, develop selfawareness, and grow your skills.